brok3nwir3/WebLearning/Assignments/wk15/wk15_instructions.md

 ## AWS

 ### Configuring AWS CLI; Pre-requisite (User Creation)
-- Note: We'll be doing the "bad way" first; Using an IAM long-term credential, which we'll disable at the end.
+- Note: We'll be doing the less secure way first; Using an IAM long-term credential.
 - Start by opening the AWS console and searching "IAM".
 - Next, click the "create user" button.
 - Name the user `test-user`.